About the Developer

 The lack of affordable workforce housing clearly impacts the city’s business community.
 In October 2017 the UNH Cooperative Extension issued its Portsmouth Business Expansion and Retention Program report (attached).
 It found that business owners value the quality of life offered by Portsmouth – citing the arts, education, culture and historic character.
 But a primary concern with expansion and retention of employees is the lack of affordable housing in the city.

-A letter of support for this project dated March 8, 2018 from the President of the Chamber Collaborative of Greater Portsmouth (attached) expresses great urgency about the issue.
+A letter of support for this project dated March 8, 2018 from Valerie Rochon, President of the Chamber Collaborative of Greater Portsmouth, expresses great urgency about the issue.
 She wrote: “As of this afternoon, there are 1,069 open positions posted on Indeed.com in Portsmouth, with salaries ranging from $20,000 to more than $50,000.
 In our Tourism Committee meeting this week, many of our businesses expressed concern about filling their open positions before the high season begins.
 The low unemployment rate, the out migration of our youth, the lack of regional transportation, and the lack of affordable housing in and around Portsmouth are all adversely impacting our businesses and our economy.
 New affordable workforce housing developments, such as that which has been proposed by the PHA on Court Street, represent a critical investment in the social and economic health of our community.”

 The Court Street Workforce Housing Project will be a vital source of housing that is financially accessible to those in the creative economy, the public sector, the many nonprofits based in the city, and the small businesses that make up the majority of employers in Portsmouth (88% of businesses in the city employ ten or fewer people).
 [2025 Master Plan, p.
 59] This location is also host to a COAST bus stop, providing public transportation to other shopping, schools, businesses, educational opportunities, and services throughout the Seacoast region.

-In addition to providing critically-needed workforce housing, the development itself will add value to the site.
-Located between the downtown business district and the more institutional anchors located between Court Street and South Mill Pond, the design will extend the historic and visually pleasing streetscape southerly, reconnecting the heart of the business district to its neighbors; neighbors that include the historic Portsmouth Fire Station, Portsmouth District Court, the Portsmouth Middle School, the Portsmouth Library, and the nationally recognized African Burying Ground Memorial.
-The site is located within steps of dozens of local employers, including hospitality and public services institutions, as well as arts venues such as the Seacoast Repertory Theater, the Music Hall, 3S Art Space, the Prescott Park Arts Festival, Strawberry Banke Museum and others whose employees are a primary focus of this new housing development.
+In addition to providing critically-needed workforce housing, the development will add value to the neighborhood.
+Located between the downtown business district and the more institutional anchors between Court Street and South Mill Pond, the design will extend the historic and visually pleasing streetscape southerly, reconnecting the heart of the business district to its neighbors; neighbors that include the historic Portsmouth Fire Station, Portsmouth District Court, the Portsmouth Middle School, the Portsmouth Library, and the nationally recognized African Burying Ground Memorial.
+The site is located within steps of dozens of local employers, including hospitality and public services institutions, and arts venues such as the Seacoast Repertory Theater, the Music Hall, 3S Art Space, the Prescott Park Arts Festival, Strawberry Banke Museum and others whose employees are a primary focus of this new housing development.

 In 2016, the Mayor created a new Housing Committee and appointed current and past PHA Board members to the Committee.
 The goal of this Committee was to study ways the City could incentivize the development of more affordable housing.
 As part of the development of its 2025 Master Plan, Portsmouth published a housing report in 2014, and the PHA was a part of that process.
 When the city’s 2025 Master Plan was released in 2017, PHA was cited as a critical partner that can provide both the land and know-how to increase the amount of workforce housing in the city.